data-storage-lab/pfault/README.md

   7. The user may select the various failure models in "Failure State Emulator"

+PFault log trace has been uploaded.
+Log description is contained in the README.md file under folder '/log trace'.

 ## Contact ##
-NOTE: The current version is unstable and it is still being updated.
-Contact: ogatla@iastate.edu
+Contact: hanrz@iastate.edu ogatla@iastate.edu